kapildevadk/QGIS-symbols/README.md

 # QGIS symbol collection for QGIS Resource Sharing plugin.

-Repository for QGIS-styles, to be used with the Resource Sharing Plugin (see [0] for docs)
+Repository for QGIS-styles, to be used with the Resource Sharing Plugin.

 At this moment the repo contains 4 sets:

 - one set to style Point Marker.
-- second one (partial) icon set of the North Arrow (11 svg).
+- second one (partial) icon set of the North Arrow (13 svg).
-- third, set to style Trees (45 svg), and
+- third, set to style Trees (56 svg), and
 - Material Symbols (2122 svg): These icons can be browsed at https://fonts.google.com/icons or at https://github.com/google/material-design-icons

 > [!TIP]